Poor Alex Cruz, CEO of British Airways, is having a hard time of late.

-BA has weathered bad press before (witness the chaotic opening of Terminal 5 in 2008, fines for price fixing with Virgin Atlantic and a very public industrial dispute with its cabin crew in 2010) and the brand has proven resilient.
+BA has weathered bad press before.
+Witness the chaotic opening of Terminal 5 in 2008, fines for price fixing with Virgin Atlantic and a very public industrial dispute with its cabin crew in 2010.
+The brand has proven resilient.
 IAG’s pugnacious CEO Willie Walsh would no doubt dismiss press commentary as noise and is unlikely to be swayed by it.
 Willie Walsh is also pleasing shareholders with a return of €1bn of cash this year through dividends and share buy backs.

-BA has a strong and expanding route network (Santiago, New Orleans, Oakland and Fort Lauderdale are additions this year), the lion’s share of slots at London Heathrow, powerful joint-ventures notably with American Airlines, and its Avios frequent flyer currency is valuable in terms of partners and redemotion options, as its membership of the Oneworld alliance.
+BA has a strong and expanding route network.
+Santiago, New Orleans, Oakland and Fort Lauderdale are additions this year.
+It has the lion’s share of slots at London Heathrow, powerful joint-ventures notably with American Airlines, and its Avios frequent flyer currency is valuable in terms of partners and redemption options, as its membership of the Oneworld alliance.

 In BA’s defence, there are also areas of investment.